tjoyner/ofvioletsandlicorice/chapter8.md

 "What do you mean, 'not just'?"

-Silvio smiled, he filled his glass halfway, and filled Daniel's to the brim.
+Silvio smiled, he filled his glass halfway and filled Daniel's to the brim.

 "To get that land he's tried to marry Amalia, or maybe he really wanted to... who knows.
 The fact is that regarding Ginotta, or maybe both of them, he's never given up.
 And now that fool Giulio has given him the knife by the handle.
 Why?
 I'd like to know myself."

 Daniel perhaps sensed the reason intuitively, but tried to dismiss it as an irrational act, unthinkable, a latent disease, never declared, or declared so softly as to seem innocuous.
-And instead, the jealously of that morbid bond had exploded with destructive force.
+And instead, the jealousy of that morbid bond had exploded with destructive force.
 The euphoria of the loss of Ginotta and the punishment of Amalia would be replaced, now, with a devastating sense of guilt.

 "Where's Giulio now?"